gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 ## Next Steps ##

-### GPS Connection and Initialisation ###
+### GPS Connection ###

-The GPS is connected to the I2C/Rangefinder connector.
-The connector is configured for serial communication at 115KBaud.
-The GPS Rx line should be connected to SDA and the Tx to CLK.
-If you intend connecting an I2C capable GPS then we will try to get it done.
+This is where it gets messy.

-In what follows you may wish to set your GPS unit's parameters using the manufacturer's tools.
-In this case leave the GPS Rx pin disconnected so that UAVX does not use its default configuration.
+  * V3 Boards: With a CPPM Rx connect the GPS to Rx3 and Rx4.
+For other Rx types use the wiring harness described elsewhere.

-If using the NMEA protocol you should choose the $GPGGA and $GPRMC sentences at a minimum update rate of 5Hz.
+  * V4 Boards.
+Connect the GPS to Serial/I2C/Rangefinder combo connector.

 You must have a solid Green LED and a Blue LED flashing at the GPS rate which is normally 5Hz to fly.
 If you have a Red LED flashing intermittently **do not fly using GPS navigation** as you have poor GPS reception or there is some other fault.

 ### Accelerometer Neutral Fine Tuning ###